rsksmart/devportal-1.0/solutions/chainbeat.md

 - Access key developer insights like transactions, users, gas usage, and errors
 - Use proactive alerts to help with app development
-- Benchmark application usage data with other projects in another blockchain ecosystem (such as Ethereum) using our Report Studio
+- Benchmark application usage data with other projects in another blockchain ecosystem (such as Ethereum) using the Report Studio
 - Offline data access for advanced business analytics
 - Simple setup with no need for any additional software installation
 - Support for wallets to stay on top of everything